History & Traditions

-Originally known as the Iowa Conference Seminary, the school was renamed in 1857 after William Wesley Cornell, a prosperous merchant and devout Methodist whose distant cousin, Ezra Cornell, founded Cornell University a decade later.
+Originally known as the Iowa Conference Seminary, the school was renamed in 1857 after William Wesley Cornell, a prosperous merchant and devout Methodist whose distant cousin, Ezra Cornell, founded Cornell University 12 years later.
 Today, Cornell College maintains an affiliation with the United Methodist Church, and the college welcomes people from all religious traditions and from all non-religious perspectives.
 William Fletcher King became president in 1863 and served for 45 years, one of the longest presidencies in the history of American higher education.

 Equal opportunities for all

-Over years, the college distinguished itself as a visionary leader in higher education.
-Cornell was the first college west of the Mississippi to grant women the same rights and privileges as men, and in 1858 was the first Iowa college to graduate a woman.
+Over the years, the college distinguished itself as a visionary leader in higher education.
+Cornell was the first college west of the Mississippi to grant women the same rights and privileges as men, and in 1858, was the first Iowa college to graduate a woman.
 Harriette Cooke, on the faculty from 1857 to 1890, was one of the first women in the nation to be paid a professorial salary equal to that of her male colleagues.
 In 1870, the college resolved “… that color and race shall not be considered as a basis of qualification in the admission of students …”

 The college was among the first to recognize the science of education in 1872, when it began offering education courses.
 Sociology was added to the curriculum in 1899, only six years after the University of Chicago established the first academic department of sociology in the United States.
-Cornell's department of geology is the oldest in Iowa, with course offerings dating to 1855.
+Cornell's department of geology is the oldest in Iowa, with course offerings dating back to 1855.

 One Course At A Time

 Today, Cornell College is a thriving liberal arts institution firmly ensconced on several influential “best colleges” lists.
-Students here choose from more than a wide range of academic majors and pre-professional programs, or design their own major.
+Students here choose from a wide range of academic majors and pre-professional programs, or design their own major.
 In small classes, Cornellians immerse themselves in the exploration of knowledge and understanding—one course at a time.

 Traditions: old and new